windust/community-manager/README.md

 ### Configuration
 This section dives into details regarding how to configure the application.
-While some sections describe how to do some from scratch you may only need to alter bits and pieces as the current application contains most if not all the boilerplate code.
+While some sections describe how to do so from scratch you may only need to alter bits and pieces as the current application contains most if not all the boilerplate code.

 #### Google OAuth
-Below describes the procedure to setup Google OAuth for your project
+The following describes the procedure to setup Google OAuth for your project

 1. Go to [Google Dev Console](https://console.developers.google.com)
     1. Click Credentials tab at left of page.